Vortex-antivortex physics in shell-shaped Bose-Einstein condensates: Introduction

-Integral to BECs, the physics of quantized vortices~\cite{RevModPhys.81.647} in shell-shaped structures calls for a study in and of itself.
-In tuning through the dimensional crossover from a filled sphere to a thin shell, a single vortex line passing through the filled system reduces a vortex-antivortex pair on the 2D shell surface.
+Integral to BECs, the physics of quantized vortices~\cite{RevModPhys.81.647} calls for a study in and of itself.
+Emergence of quantized vortices upon system rotation has been used as confirmation of superfluidity in early BEC experiments~\cite{MatthewsE99,AboShaeer476} and superfluid helium droplet studies~\cite{Gomez906,Gessner19} alike.
+In shell-shaped structures in particular, tuning through the dimensional crossover from a filled sphere to a thin shell, a single vortex line passing through the filled system reduces to a vortex-antivortex pair on the 2D shell surface.
 The associated thermodynamics is highly sensitive to the closed geometry and topology, particularly with regards to vortex-antivortex induced Berezinskii-Kosterlitz-Thouless transition~\cite{Kosterlitz_1973}.
 In the presence of stirring or rotation, static and dynamic features of vortices in shell BECs are expected to be significantly altered compared to filled sphere counterparts.
-An extreme instance involves possible explanations for pulsar glitches attributed to tangles of vortices in neutron stars~\cite{khomenko_haskell_2018}.
+An extreme instance involves possible explanations for pulsar glitches attributed to tangles of vortices in neutron stars~\cite{khomenko_haskell_2018,verma2020rotating}.
 Here, we demonstrate that even the simplest vortex configuration in a spherical shell geometry exhibits rich physics due to interplay between restricted flow in a closed topology and the energetics of vortices in hollow structures.
 Topological constraints enforce a zero circulation rule, applicable even to classical fluids such as planetary atmospheres~\cite{TOZZI20201}, requiring that the vortex-antivortex pair be the minimally allowed configuration~\cite{lamb1945hydrodynamics, PhysRevD.43.1314}, in contrast to a flat 2D system where a single isolated vortex is possible.
 We investigate equilibrium properties of such a pair across the finite thickness to strictly 2D shell regimes, establishing that upon rotation they are stable only when at the poles.
-The energy barrier for nucleating such a pair in a shell always remains less than for a filled sphere of the same radius, as expected from the absence of core energy in the hollow region.
-Along with previous predictions for collective mode excitations in BEC shells~\cite{Padavic2017,Sun2018}, these studies provide a non-destructive means for characterizing a hollow sphere and distinguishing it from its filled counterpart.
+The energy barrier for stabilizing such a pair in a shell always remains less than for a filled sphere of the same radius, as expected from the absence of core energy in the hollow region.
+Along with previous predictions for collective mode excitations in BEC shells~\cite{Padavic2017,Sun2018}, these studies provide a nondestructive means for characterizing a hollow sphere and distinguishing it from its filled counterpart.